An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Notes

-Strings may be appended to using the plus operator, for example
+Strings can be built from other strings by concatenation using the plus operator, for example

 print "Hello\nWorld"

-There are, however, many dot methods that can be applied to strings, listed in the table below.
+There are, however, many dot methods that can be applied to strings:

 Dot methods on a String